Nightey3s/profanity-detection/README.md

 - This project utilises models from HuggingFace Hub, Microsoft, and OpenAI
 - Inspired by research in content moderation and responsible AI
+- Hugging Face for providing the Spaces platform with ZeroGPU technology